micmejia/bible-dump/NKJV/Acts/Acts 16.md

 Now when he had brought them into his house, he set food before them; and he rejoiced, having believed in God with all his household. ## Paul Refuses to Depart Secretly

 ###### 35
-And when it was day, the magistrates sent the [^e]officers, saying, "Let those men go."
+And when it was day, the magistrates sent the officers, saying, "Let those men go."

 ###### 36
 So the keeper of the prison reported these words to Paul, saying, "The magistrates have sent to let you go.
 Now therefore depart, and go in peace."